 Tanzania is currently at Watch Level 1 for Dengue fever.
 Travellers can decrease their risk of catching the disease by taking precautions against mosquito bites.

-Note: If you stop at an airport in Tanzania en route to another destination and leave the airport grounds, then proof of vaccination will be required by the Tanzanian officials.
+Please note: If you stop at an airport in Tanzania en route to another destination and leave the airport grounds, then proof of vaccination will be required by the Tanzanian officials.